LukeGrahamLandry/WrapperLib/README.md

 ## Base Module

 - [X] type adapters: nbt, item stack
-- [ ] services for event listeners so i dont need that code many times
+- [X] system for event listeners so i dont need that code many times
 - [ ] annotated forge event classes for those event listeners
-- fabric: mixin that loads InjectedModInit and InjectedClientModInit services since no annotations
-- canFindClass helpers for each module
+- [X] canFindClass helpers for each module

-everything needs base
+distribute a fat jar that contains everything i could have just done everything in a normal multiloader project and used shade to exclude the modules that arent being used i think i'll do that, it just makes it so much less overhead to keep track of everything they're still split into packages to its easy to see which parts are where if you shadow it you have to exlude the mods.toml and the services of the modules that are excluded i could write a gradle plugin that handles it

-data and config need packets if you call sync distribute a fat jar that contains everything putting it on curseforge makes me part of the problem
+putting it on curseforge makes me part of the problem

-should rename it WrapperLib
-i like the pattern of exposing every api as a ThingWrapper seems to reflect what's actually going on well

 implementing config and data on bukkit would give me a good starting place in case someone offered to pay a lot for a plugin even packets would work. just only meaningful if theres a client mod to accept them

+name adapter map in case they want to change the name of config files or data files register(context, oldname, newname, old dir, new dir, transformer) transformer is a function JsonElement -> JsonElement that maps the old data format to the new data format system for data_format_version numbers in the json that trigger adapters in the same way context is like config or PlayerDataWrapper or whatever. make an enum

 ## Make Shading Work